Kyza/rusefs/README.md

 Download the binary for your architechure from the [releases](https://github.com/Kyza/rusefs/releases), extract it, and place it somewhere in your PATH.

+A [`rusefs-config.toml`](https://github.com/Kyza/rusefs/blob/master/rusefs-config.toml) file can be created in the same folder as the binary to include default settings.

 ## Building

 Building this program requires [Rust](https://www.rust-lang.org/).